October 9, 2020 Update: As predicted here 10 months ago, metformin has been recalled.

 The agency is in the beginning stages of testing metformin; however, the agency has not confirmed if NDMA in metformin is above the acceptable daily intake (ADI) limit of 96 nanograms in the U.S. These investigations take time.
 The FDA will communicate further information when we understand more of the situation and of what, if any, actions health care professionals and patients should take.

 If the FDA does not find unacceptable amounts of NDMA in metformin, that is likely to be the end of the issue.
 I’ve pledged to be an optimist in 2020.
-So I think this is how it is going to turn out.
+(Update: COVID killed that.)
+So I think this is how it will turn out.
 Hopefully, the FDA is being extra cautious.
 Truth be told, it dropped the ball on NMDA last year.
-But if the levels of NMDA approach what was found in Valsartan or Zantac, my prediction is you are going to see thousands of lawsuits.
+But if the levels of NMDA approach what they found in Valsartan or Zantac, my prediction is you will see thousands of lawsuits.